D55 road

 D55 state road in the eastern part of Croatia connects the cities and towns of Vukovar, Vinkovci, Županja to the state road network of Croatia, and most notably to the A3 motorway.
 The road is 48.6 km long.
 The route comprises some urban intersections, mostly in the city of Vinkovci.

 The D55 state road intersects the Vukovar-Srijem County exactly through an area that connects the regions of Slavonia and Syrmia.

-The road, as well as all other state roads in Croatia, is managed and maintained by Hrvatske ceste, state-owned company.
+The D55, indeed like all state roads in Croatia, is managed and maintained by Hrvatske ceste, state-owned company.

 Traffic volume

 Traffic is regularly counted and reported by Hrvatske ceste, operator of the road.